-This braised pork dish is a classic traditional Chinese dish which almost every Chinese family knows how to cook this dish and loves to make it for major holidays such as Spring Festival (a.k.a.
+This Chinese braised pork ribs dish is a classic traditional Chinese dish almost every Chinese family knows how to cook and loves.
+It’s a must-have for major holidays such as Spring Festival (a.k.a.
 Chinese New Year).

 - 1 pound short pork ribs